Parliament @ Work

 direct democracy

 A form of democracy in which citizens are consulted (have a direct say) on decisions pertaining to their government.
-See referendum and representative democracy.
+See also referendum and representative democracy.

 election